aip-dev/aip.dev/aip/general/0158/aip.md

 }
 ```

-- Request messages for collections **should** define an `int32 max_page_size`
+- Request definitions for collections **should** define an
-  field, allowing users to specify the maximum number of results to return.
+  `int32 max_page_size` field, allowing users to specify the maximum number of
+  results to return.
   - If the user does not specify `max_page_size` (or specifies `0`), the API
     chooses an appropriate default, which the API **should** document.
 The API
     **must not** return an error.